 Upon successful completion, students will have the knowledge and skills to:

-- Engage the current territorial and political tension of Asia from a historical perspective;
+- Comprehend and articulate the current territorial and political tensions in Asia from a historical perspective;

 - Understand how to engage with different perspectives presented by scholars from different countries;